This is the story of Chris Perkins, for his friends and family. We hope to keep you up to date on Chris's situation and activities.

 Chris's Group Home

 It had become more and more obvious, over the years, that as good as Chris's caregiver situation was, he needed to be in a permanent setting, with an organization that has the team, expertise and infrastructure to take care of him for the long run.
-We were very fortunate to connect with the Jewish Foundation for Group Homes.
-Chris moved into one in October 2014.
+We were very fortunate to connect with Makom, originally called the Jewish Foundation for Group Homes.
+Chris moved into their Torchinsky Home in October 2014.

 The address: